 It’s water- and dust-resistant, so you don’t need to wait for the Galaxy S8 Active necessarily, and it features 64GB of internal storage plus a microSD card slot for expandable storage.
 All of this is a good value – if you’re willing to pay top dollar already.

 The battery life is good (it didn’t, you know, blow up in our tests), it can power the next generation of mobile VR games, and it has software that rivals stock Android.
 Aside from Bixby, Samsung has made tremendous inroads with its software.
 If bad memories of the cluttered TouchWiz interface are what’s holding you back, you should give this phone a try.

 Everything looks and feels futuristic except for the illogically located fingerprint sensor and the (so far) absent Bixby voice assistant.
 Face unlock doesn’t work well enough to right this wrong, and the iris scanner is better but imperfect, too.
 Being locked out of your phone when you’re paying this much money keeps the Galaxy S8 Plus from being flawless.

 You’re not going to find a bigger, better phone than this.
 Small gripes aside, the 6.2-inch display and big boost in power and efficiency make this an easy recommendation for anyone who is willing to invest a lot of money in their phone.

 Who's it for?

-This is the smartphone for you if your hands are big, your wallet is too, and you really care about having the best smartphone of 2017.
+This is the smartphone for you if your hands are big, your wallet is too, and you really care about having the best smartphone that came out in 2017.
 While the 5.8-inch Galaxy S8 is just as good and slightly cheaper, the Plus version has a maximized 6.2-inch display size and extra battery life.
 Anyone moving from a 4.7-inch and 5-inch screen should stick with the smaller size.

 Should I buy it?